For home learning tasks and activities please visit the Year Group information page of the website (click here).

 At Henry Maynard we promote diversity and celebrate difference and promote respect for all through our teaching, learning and behaviour expectations.
 We are committed to creating learning and a curriculum which is inclusive and relevant to all our pupils and our wider community.

 From Year 1 to Year 6 pupils follow a curriculum which incorporates all National Curriculum subjects.
 Please visit the pages below for more subject specific information.
-Some aspects of the curriculum are delivered daily, weekly, ½ termly or during special themed weeks (Science Week, Art and Maths Week)
+Some aspects of the curriculum are delivered daily, weekly, ½ termly or during special themed weeks (Science Week, Art and Maths Week).
+Mathematics and English are taught as discreet subjects and link to the class topic where appropriate.

 Children in Reception and Nursery follow the Foundation Stage Early Years Curriculum.